cloudpedagogy/ai-capability-framework-scenarios/README.md

 Rather than offering abstract principles, tool tutorials, or policy statements, this repository provides **structured, facilitation-ready scenarios** that can be:

 - used directly in workshops, meetings, and training
 - adapted to local policy, culture, and sector context
-- embedded into curriculum, CPD, and governance processes
+- embedded into curriculum, CPD, governance, and assurance processes

 Each scenario focuses on **how people think, decide, and exercise judgement** when AI is present — not simply how tools are used.